-When should i start shopping for my wedding dress?
+When should i go wedding dress shopping?

 Typically, we suggest making your bridal dress appointments 9-12 months prior to your wedding date.
 This date is suggested with the goal of picking out and ordering a dress 8-9 months before the wedding.
 This gives you plenty of time to shop around and find the dress of your dreams.
 It also ensures that you avoid rush fees and give designers the lead time necessary to create your gown from scratch.
 Don’t forget that each gown is made to order, so longer wait times are inevitable.
 Finally, this timeline allows for alterations after the dress has come in.
 Even though the dress will be made specifically for you, there will most likely be slight alterations done to make it fit like a dream, and that’s something brides must plan for.